 The greater sage grouse (Centrocercus urophasianus) isn’t listed as an endangered species, but it’s on the waiting list.
 Sage grouse populations face many challenges, such as loss of habitat as well as collisions with fences.
 As their name suggests, sage grouse are dependent on their landscape — sagebrush.
 Native to the western United States, they depend on the sagebrush for protection — they are perfectly camouflaged — and for their food.
 The leaves of the plant are often their only food source in the winter months.
 Sage grouse can be found in Wyoming as well as 10 other states and southern Canada.

 Recently there have been increasing numbers of reports of greater sage grouse being killed by flying into barbed wire range fences in western Wyoming.
-Just north of Rock Springs, is home to a large sage grouse population.
+Just north of Rock Springs, is located a large sage grouse population.

-A project has developed between the Bureau of Land Management (BLM), WFGD and the Zoo to develop methods to reduce the number of losses.
+A project has developed between the Bureau of Land Management (BLM), Wyoming Fish and Game Department (WFGD) and the Zoo to develop methods to reduce the number of losses.
 Fortunately, a solution is to simply attach reflectors to the barbed wire – an inexpensive method wildlife officials say can decrease collisions by 70%.
-Empirical evidence has shown that the placement of fence markers increase the fence visibility to the grouse, thereby reducing the number of strikes.
+Empirical evidence has shown that the placement of fence markers increases the fence visibility to the grouse, thereby reducing the number of strikes.

-Since its inception, Zoo staff and volunteers have put conservation in action.
-We have placed approximately thousands of markers on fences, as well as participating in spring lek surveys and surveying the fences.
-This project and partnership has resulted in a wonderful opportunity for our staff and volunteers to become more acquainted with some of the conservation challenges in our region and connected with the wilderness around us.
+Since its inception, Zoo staff and volunteers have put conservation in to action.
+We have placed thousands of markers on fences, as well as participating in spring lek (a gathering of male grouse courting females) surveys and surveying the fences.
+This project and partnership has resulted in a wonderful opportunity for our staff and volunteers to become more acquainted with some of the conservation challenges in our region and to connect to the wilderness around us.

 Restoring Beavers in Utah

-We are fortunate to live in on of the world’s most active” highways in the sky”.
+We are fortunate to live in one of the world’s most active” highways in the sky”.
 Thousands of raptors migrate through Utah or consider our state a year-round-home.
-Having a better understanding their movements and their behaviors is necessary to conserving them.
-In additional to being a very beneificial species (a farmers best form of pest control) birds are often considered great indicators of overall environmental health.
+Having a better understanding of their movements and their behaviors is necessary to help conserve them.
+In addition to being a very beneficial species (a farmers best form of pest control) birds are often considered great indicators of overall environmental health.
 The Zoo has been working with HawkWatch International

 to monitor winter populations, participate in fall migration counts and track flammuated owl populations.